 Adele H. Stamp Student Union-Center for Campus Life The Stamp Gallery is dedicated to the exhibition of contemporary art, with an emphasis on the work of emerging and mid-career artists.
 Displayed throughout the building are recent art acquisitions by students participating in the Stamp Contemporary Art Purchasing Program.

-MilkBoy+ArtHouse, a campus and community partnership expected to open during the 2016–17 academic year, will combine a bar-restaurant with College Park’s newest performance space.
+MilkBoy ArtHouse A campus and community partnership that opened in spring 2017, it combines a bar-restaurant with College Park’s newest performance space.

-The University of Maryland Art Gallery in the Art-Sociology Building puts on five to eight exhibitions each year, such as the recent “Manhua+Manga,” which explored the intercultural relationship between Japanese and Chinese comics in a time of war.
+The University of Maryland Art Gallery Located in the Parren J. Mitchell Art-Sociology Building, this gallery puts on five to eight exhibitions each year.
 Most exhibitions are free and open to the public.
 The gallery is closed between exhibitions and during the summer.